on-os/Police_Data_Analysis/README.md

 # Police Data Analysis Project

 ## Overview
 This project analyzes a police dataset to uncover insights about driver demographics and arrest rates.
 The analysis is conducted using Python, pandas, matplotlib, and seaborn.
 The Google Colab environment was used to run the code.
+The dataset was obtained from Kaggle.

 ## Dataset
 The dataset used in this project contains information about police stops, including driver age, arrest status, and other relevant details.